-This whole range is actually available online, so you can add it to your weekly shop iof you wish.
-I storngly recommend you do.
+This whole range is actually available online, so you can add it to your weekly shop if you wish.
+I strongly recommend you do.

-The fabulously long serving platter (£8) doesn’t do itself justice here – it’s fully 40cm long, and deeply troughed too – this is holding a full punnet of cherries, raspberries, a large one of strawberries, and two bags of grapes too.
+The fabulously long serving platter (£8) doesn’t do itself justice here – it’s fully 40cm long, and deeply troughed too – in the picture above it is holding a full punnet of cherries, one of raspberries, a larger one of strawberries, and two bags of grapes too.
 And there was STILL room for more.

 You can see them all in relation to each other here – see how enormous the serving bowl is?
 And that enormous platter next to a pretty ordinary-sized dinner plate?

 The melamine is excellent – remember how it used to feel like a rubbishly cheap and plasticky option?
 I guarantee we’ll be using these items for garden eating, picnics and barbecues for years; the sizing is practical, the designs not only pretty but also mix n match perfectly, and the price point is pretty perfect.

 - Reactive Serving Platter Aqua £8

 - Reactive Dinner Plate Aqua £3

 - Reactive Bowl Aqua £3

 - Swirl acrylic wine glasses £2

 - picnic rug